-I,-that please some, try all; both joy and terror Of good and bad; that make and unfold error,- Now take upon me, in the name of Time, To use my wings.
+I that please some, try all: both joy and terror Of good and bad, that makes and unfolds error, Now take upon me, in the name of Time, To use my wings.
 Impute it not a crime To me or my swift passage, that I slide O'er sixteen years, and leave the growth untried Of that wide gap, since it is in my power To o'erthrow law, and in one self-born hour To plant and o'erwhelm custom.
-Let me pass The same I am, ere ancient'st order was Or what is now received: I witness to The times that brought them in; so shall I do To the freshest things now reigning, and make stale The glistering of this present, as my tale Now seems to it.
+Let me pass The same I am, ere ancient'st order was Or what is now received.
+I witness to The times that brought them in; so shall I do To th' freshest things now reigning, and make stale The glistering of this present, as my tale Now seems to it.
 Your patience this allowing, I turn my glass, and give my scene such growing As you had slept between.
-Leontes leaving The effects of his fond jealousies, so grieving That he shuts up himself; imagine me,

-Gentle spectators, that I now may be In fair Bohemia; and remember well, I mention'd a son o' the king's, which Florizel I now name to you; and with speed so pace To speak of Perdita, now grown in grace Equal with wondering: what of her ensues, I list not prophesy; but let Time's news Be known when 'tis brought forth:-a shepherd's daughter, And what to her adheres, which follows after, Is the argument of Time.
+Leontes leaving Th' effects of his fond jealousies, so grieving That he shuts up himself, imagine me, Gentle spectators, that I now may be In fair Bohemia, and remember well.
+I mentioned a son o' th' king's, which Florizel I now name to you; and with speed so pace To speak of Perdita, now grown in grace Equal with wondering.
+What of her ensues I list not prophesy; but let Time's news Be known when 'tis brought forth.
+A shepherd's daughter, And what to her adheres, which follows after, Is th' argument of Time.
 Of this allow, If ever you have spent time worse ere now; If never, yet that Time himself doth say He wishes earnestly you never may.
-[Exit.]